New! MFM and FPMRS Structured Cases for ABOG Subspecialty Exam

 It’s the last month before your exam – take a deep breath, it’s time for the final sprint!
 By this point you have done all of the hardest work: your thesis is in (didn’t you submit that a million years ago?!), your case lists have been turned in . . . and hopefully you’ve been making time to read and study.
 With these last 4 weeks before test day, use your time to its full potential.
 Make a plan for which topics you’re going to cover by reading or using other study methods.
 Review your notes.
 The wisest strategy to use this month is mock orals.
 There’s no better way to check for gaps in your learning than to put your knowledge to the test!
 You’ve got this – the finish line is in sight.
 Dig your heels in and make the most of this month.

 We are about a month away from show time and anxiety is likely starting to mount.
 The key to focus on is trying to maintain focus on the areas you are less comfortable with and doing as many run-throughs with mentors, colleagues and ABC as you can.
-Keep your mind on high-yield topics and review your case list again to brush up on any specifics that you are not 100% comfortable discussing.
+Keep your mind on high yield topics and review your case list again to brush up on any specifics that you are not 100% comfortable.
+Get a head start with ABC’s FPM Structured Cases.
+These cases will be exceptionally valuable for you as you become familiar with, and ultimately perfect this mode of the exam, as well as to assess your knowledge of a specific topic. discussing.
 You can still sign up for our webinar series and watch archived case presentations.
 It is also not too late to sign up for our phone mocks or the Do or Die Mocks in Dallas.
 Benefit from the expertise of ABC faculty subspecialists who can focus on specific topics, case list or your thesis.

 Make sure you have everything in order regarding your travel plans so there is no additional last minute stress.
 Nothing makes a stressful situation worse than a last minute travel glitch.